vurdalakov/rawcmp/README.md

 # Raw File Compare

+##### Overview

-`rawcmp` command-line tool compares raw content of two files, ignoring insignificant data and metadata (archive comments, MP3 tags, image thumbnails, etc.)
+`rawcmp` is a command-line tool that compares raw content of two files, ignoring metadata and other insignificant data (archive comments, MP3 tags, image thumbnails, etc.)

+This tool is part of [`dostools` collection](https://github.com/vurdalakov/dostools).

 ##### Supported file formats